ZeldOcarina/nu-dentistry/dental-financing.md

   align: left
   columns: '1'
   superheading:
-  heading: STRESS-FREE AND AFFORDABLE DENTAL FINANCING IN HOUSTON, TX
+  heading: STRESS-FREE AND AFFORDABLE DENTAL FINANCING IN HOUSTON
   text: AT NU DENTISTRY, YOU DON’T HAVE TO WORRY ABOUT THE COST OF YOUR DENTAL PROCEDURES
-    ANY LONGER.
+    ANY LONGER
   content: |-
     One of patients’ biggest fears, when they step into their dentist’s office, isn’t their upcoming <a href='/houston-tx/restorative-dentistry/cavity-fillings/' target='_blank' class='paragraph-link'>cavity filling</a>, tooth extraction, or implant surgery—it’s how they’re going to pay for it.
 Even with a good <a href='/dental-insurance/' target='_blank' class='paragraph-link'>dental insurance plan</a>, there’s no guarantee that everything will be fully covered.
 So, what’s there for you to do when you need immediate treatment?
 At Nu Dentistry, we offer multiple dental financing options to ensure that you never have to put off your necessary visits again!